John-Otago/Discussions-on-Higher-Education/README.md

 *Note: I've read the Introduction and Chapters 1, 3, and 7-10.*
 - Introduction: the big picture.
 - Chap 1: a very good summary of past attempts in the US since 1990.
 - Chap 3: important but the suggested approaches (e.g. workshops/courses and career counselling) are a bit cliche; internship sounds great but will add time; I doubt if a 'time neutral' approach (p.
 129) really exists to prepare PhD students for diverse careers (more preparation = more time); 'without lengthening an already long time to degree' probably means students need to work longer hours within the overall timeframe to prepare for non-academic careers in addition to conducting academic research, or they need to significantly increase their productivity, or both (longer hours + increased productivity).
+- Chap 7-10: to be completed soon.

 **The Academic's Handbook, 4th ed.**
 JH Olcott & L Flores
 2020